Behind the News (film)

 Behind the News is a 1940 American drama film starring Lloyd Nolan and directed by Joseph Santley.
-The film was nominated for an Academy Award for Sound Recording (Charles L. Lootens).
+The film was nominated for an Academy Award for Best Sound (Charles L. Lootens).
 It is also known as A Flagpole Needs a Flag.

 Plot

 Recently graduated journalist Jeff Flavin gets a scholarship of six months work for The Enquirer.

 Upon his arrival to the paper, Jeff gets the most renowned reporter, Stuart Woodrow, as a mentor.
 The editor, Vic Archer, hopes this will jumpstart the old man's spark and steer him back on the road to success where he used to be.

 However, the result of the pairing-up is that Jeff gets a very harsh treatment during his first time at the paper.
 Stu is reporting on notorious racketeer Harry "Face" Houseman, who many claim have been indicted just because the district attorney, Hardin S. Kelly, wants to be re-elected.

 Everything goes wrong with the cooperation between the old and young reporters.
 Jeff manages to make Stu late for a date with his fiancé Barbara Shaw, who is in fact Kelly's secretary.
-Stu gets drunk and scolds Jeff, but when Stu is too hungover cover the story about Face escaping prison, Jeff steps in and does the job.
+Stu gets drunk and scolds Jeff, but when Stu is too hungover to cover the story about Face escaping prison, Jeff steps in and does the job.